David Cassidy Hospitalized In Critical Condition, Placed In ‘Induced Coma With Multiple Organ Failure’

 Cassidy reportedly fell ill more than two months ago.
 After confirming that his organs were failing, doctors warned his family to “prepare for the worst.”

 The latest news comes after People reported in February that the actor, who starred as Keith Partridge in the popular 1970s TV series, The Partridge Family, revealed he was fighting dementia.
-The weekend before the revelation, fans watched him struggle, at a concert in Agoura Hills, California, to recall the lyrics of songs he’d been signing for more than four decades.
+The weekend before the revelation, fans watched him struggle at a concert in Agoura Hills, California, to recall the lyrics of songs he’d been signing for more than four decades.

 He acknowledged that dementia runs in his family.
 His grandfather and mother, who died at 89, both suffered from dementia, and according to Cassidy, he had feared the disease would also affect him.